 Tom Walls is a principal with Dentons in the Public Policy and Regulation practice.
 He relies on broad experience in the public and private sectors to provide strategic government relations advice to clients on a broad array of issues, including telecommunications, trade, health care, agriculture and energy.
 As a member of the firm's political law compliance team, he works to ensure that clients who pursue an aggressive policy agenda comply with key legal and ethical requirements.
 Tom is Capitol Hill veteran.
 Before joining Dentons, he served on the staff of three United States Senators.

 Peter Tannenwald is a Communications Attorney and a Member in the firm of Fletcher, Heald & Hildreth, PLC.
-He has been practicing law in the District of Columbia for more than 40 years.
+He has been practicing law in the District of Columbia for over 45 years.
 Peter has served as an invaluable advisor to WAMU 88.5 on communications issues for nearly all of these years.

 Matthew McCormick has practiced broadcast communications law for over thirty years.
 Previously, he worked as a broadcast journalist and has been a radio station owner.
 Matt is a colleague of Peter Tannenwald’s at Fletcher, Heald & Hildreth, PLC and he also advises WAMU on communications issues.